 - Name: Please provide the Unique Name for this web service task

-- Description: Briefly describe the Task Functionality.
-It is always a good practice to provide the valid description.
+- Description: Briefly describe the SSIS Web Service Task Functionality.
+It is always a good practice to provide a valid description.

-HttpConnection: An HTTP Connection enables this SSIS package to access the web services.
+HttpConnection: An HTTP Connection enables this SSIS package to access web services.
 It used the HTTP to send and receive the files.
-By clicking on the drop down arrow will show you the already created HTTP Connections (If any) or please click on the <New Connection..> option to create one.
+By clicking on the drop-down arrow, will show you the already created HTTP Connections (If any), or please click on the <New Connection..> option to create one.
 Let us see what happen when click on the <New Connection..> option

 Once you click on the <New Connection..> option, HTTP Connection Manager Editor will be opened to configure it.

 - Server URL: Please specify the URL of the web service.
-If you are planning to download the WSDL file using Download WSDL button, type the URL of the WSDL file otherwise choose the service URL.
+If you are planning to download the WSDL file using the Download WSDL button, type the URL of the WSDL file; otherwise, choose the service URL.

 - Use Credentials: If you want the HTTP Connection Manager to use the security credentials of a user, Please check mark this option.